csswizardry/csswizardry.github.com/_posts/2017-05-10-writing-tidy-code.md

 **N.B.** Passing the `-` flag to Vim opens it with the contents of STDIN.

-Or—another bonus for the Vim users—we can open a totally blank file that does not yet exist:
+Or — another bonus for the Vim users — we can open a totally blank file that does not yet exist:

 ```